Suddenly - Ella Vos

 A man with ash blond hair was seated at the far end of the bar, his gray suit tailored to him perfectly.
 He peered down at me, his icy blue eyes raked over my appearance.

 The bartender handed me my drink and I took a sip.
-I closed my eyes as I saored the feeling of the cool drink sliding down my throat and warming up my stomach.
+I closed my eyes as I savored the feeling as the cool drink slid down my throat and warmed up my stomach.
 “Wow what?”
 I questioned as I locked eyes with the man in front of me.
 His exquisite eyes were met with a sharp jaw and thin lips.
-He was beautiful to look at, so it wasn’t easy for me to keep my eyes trained on his.
+He was beautiful to look at, so it was easy for me to keep my eyes trained on his.